Starting Up on the Side for Freelancers and Entrepreneurs

 • Online Appointment Scheduling: Acuity, Calendly

-I think one of the most innovative strategies that prove successful in sustaining a part-time gig is making the time to do it, keeping it up and growing it to a full-time business.
+One innovative strategy that proves successful in sustaining a part-time business is making the time to do it, showing up regularly and growing the business to full-time hours.

-Instead of signing a long-term lease for retail or office space, rent a desk at a business centre or popup store.
-Instead of building a commercial kitchen, rent time or space at a commercial kitchen.
-If you need a vehicle once in a while, rent it instead of a lease or ownership.
+Instead of committing to a long-term lease for office space, rent a desk at a business centre or popup store.
+Instead of investing in building a commercial kitchen, rent time at a shared commercial kitchen.
+If you need a vehicle occasionally, rent one instead of committing to a lease or ownership.

-When there’s no profit from your efforts.
-It’s just a hobby.
+When there’s no profit from the business efforts, then it is just a hobby.
 This article helps you to know the difference between a business and a hobby.

 Start lean.
-Test yourself and your idea out first.
-See if you want to run a business long-term before making big decisions like quitting your job, relocating, or investing in a business with savings.
-I recommend doing what you can in your available free time.
-Use your free time to work and explore the side gig idea in the evening, on weekends, or over a holiday.
+Test yourself as an aspiring entrepreneur and the idea out first.
+See if you want to run a business long-term before committing to big decisions like quitting your job, relocating, or financially investing big in a business.
+I recommend doing what you can in the available free time to start, purchase what is only required to start and operate and develop all materials before jumping into full-time employment (e.g., website, logo, marketing materials, slide deck, and developing social media).

-Working on the early stages of a business will help you determine the operational costs and create opportunities to develop marketing materials like a website or research a business plan.
-Doing the early stage parts of a business will help you later so you can hit the ground running after you quit your full-time job to run your business full-time.
+For example, working on the early stages of a business will help you determine the operational costs and create opportunities to develop marketing materials like a website, slide deck and marketing plan.
+Doing the early stage parts of a business will help aspiring entrepreneurs save time and money if they decide to commit and quit a full-time job to run the business full-time.

-Some things to work on in your stages of starting a business:
+Some things to work on in your early stages of starting a business:

-• Write a business plan and develop contacts on LinkedIn
+• Create a LinkedIn profile and develop contacts on LinkedIn

-• Research operational costs: insurance, phone, internet, retail or office space, software and advertising costs
+• Research operational costs for all aspects of the business operations (e.g., insurance, phone, internet, retail or office space, software costs, marketing and advertising costs)

-• Create a marketing plan and sales materials for business meetings
+• Create a marketing plan and sales materials for future business meetings

-• Find an accountant, bookkeeper, lawyer or business consultant
+• Find an accountant, bookkeeper, lawyer, business consultant, mentor or business coach

 • Hire talent to help you with areas of the business (e.g., business coach, web designer, logo designer photographer, virtual assistant, social media specialist)